apache/pulsar/site2/docs/concepts-messaging.md

 In the shared and Key_Shared subscription modes, you can negatively acknowledge messages individually.

+> Note
+> If batching is enabled, other messages in the same batch may be redelivered to the consumer as well as the negatively acknowledged messages.

 ### Acknowledgement timeout

 When a message is not consumed successfully, and you want to trigger the broker to redeliver the message automatically, you can adopt the unacknowledged message automatic re-delivery mechanism.
 Client will track the unacknowledged messages within the entire `acktimeout` time range, and send a `redeliver unacknowledged messages` request to the broker automatically when the acknowledgement timeout is specified.

 > Note
+> If batching is enabled, other messages in the same batch may be redelivered to the consumer as well as the unacknowledged messages.

+> Note
-> Use negative acknowledgement prior to acknowledgement timeout.
-Negative acknowledgement controls re-delivery of individual messages with more precise, and avoids invalid redeliveries when the message processing time exceeds the acknowledgement timeout.
+> Prefer negative acknowledgements over acknowledgement timeout.
+Negative acknowledgement controls the re-delivery of individual messages with more precision, and avoids invalid redeliveries when the message processing time exceeds the acknowledgement timeout.

 ### Dead letter topic